nadialefebvre/monty-hall-solution/README.md

    scala MontyHallSimulation [numTrials]
    ```

    Replace `[numTrials]` with the number of trials you want to simulate (optional).
-If no argument is provided, the simulation runs with a default of 100 trials.
+If no argument or if invalid argument (e.g., non-numeric characters or a number less than or equal to zero) is provided, the simulation runs with a default of 100 trials.